Heat Diffusion Equation (1D)

 Neumann Boundary Condition

-The Neumann condition specifies a fixed gradient (e.g., a heat flux or temperature gradient) across the boundary.
+The Neumann condition prescribes a fixed temperature gradient (or, equivalently, a heat flux when combined with Fourier’s law).
 The ghost node temperatures are defined as:

 \[\begin{equation} T_{\textrm{G}}^W = T_{1} - c^{W} \Delta{x}, \end{equation}\]